ydragonz/ydragonz/README.md

 - 👋 Hi, I’m Leonardo, I live in Brazil (SP)
 - 📚 Studying Software Engineering at UNAERP (7/8)
 - 👀 Interested in learning new programming languages and skills
-- 🌱 Currently studying JavaScript, PHP and SQL
+- 🌱 Currently studying Laravel framework and Flutter
 - 📫 How to reach me: leonardo.wyu@gmail.com